dltj/dltj-blog/content/2023-09-02-online-age-verification.md

 ## Challenges with identifying minors online

-Most recently updated in March 2023, this 3-page {% include robustlink.html href="https://crsreports.congress.gov/product/pdf/IN/IN12055" versionurl="https://web.archive.org/web/20230824174606/https://crsreports.congress.gov/product/pdf/IN/IN12055" versiondate="2023-08-24" title="Challenges with Identifying Minors Online" anchor="Challenges with Identifying Minors Online" %} report has brief sections describing current efforts to identify children, potential challenges when identifying minors, and policy considerations for Congress.
+Most recently updated in March 2023, this 3-page {{ robustlink(href="https://crsreports.congress.gov/product/pdf/IN/IN12055", versionurl="https://web.archive.org/web/20230824174606/https://crsreports.congress.gov/product/pdf/IN/IN12055", versiondate="2023-08-24", title="Challenges with Identifying Minors Online", anchor="Challenges with Identifying Minors Online") }} report has brief sections describing current efforts to identify children, potential challenges when identifying minors, and policy considerations for Congress.
 I think it can be viewed as a high-level summary to the subsequent reports.

 Congress has passed laws like COPPA (Children's Online Privacy Protection Act of 1998) to protect minors online, but identifying their ages remains challenging.